anttiviljami/product-engineer-manifesto/README.md

 - **Customer collaboration and feedback** over tickets and second-hand knowledge
 - **Teamwork and communication** over picking up tasks and working in isolation
 - **Using the product ourselves** over relying on others to test our software
-- **Strategic thinking** and understanding the market and business domains you're operating in
+- **Strategic thinking** and understanding the market you're operating in

 ## Signatures